Arcella formosa, Ø 204 µm - drawing Ferry Siemensma, 1982

 Diagnosis: Shell resembling a pie, irregular in outline and with an irregular pattern of rib-like structures and depressions; ribs often darker than the rest of the shell.
 Multinucleated, up to 25 nuclei.

 Remarks: This species was first recognized by Siemensma, 1982, who only published a drawing with the name Arcella robusta.
-Later this species was also found by Nicholls and formally described as Arcella formosa.
+Later this species was also found by Nicholls in Canada and formally described by him as Arcella formosa.

 Arcella formosa, 258 µm - Bert Bospad, stacked image.
 Shells can look distorted, but this is a normal shape.